learn-academy-2021-charlie/week-5-assessment-galadoe/interview-questions.md

 1. Rails follows an MVC pattern.
 What does that mean?

-  Your answer: From the little I understand and what I believe it is, it allows us to ruby in a certain order
+  Your answer: From the little I understand and what I believe it is, it allows us to ruby in a certain order.
+Models view controller

   Researched answer: a pattern used to decouple user-interface (view), data(model), and application logic (controller). this pattern helps to achieve separation of concerns

+  *model, view, controller, framework that gives structure and organization to your code, architecture